rodiojp/.Net_Core/ReactJs/README.md

 - **What is NPX**

-    It is a Node.js package executer.
-It is used to execute Node.js packages binaries.
+    It is a package runner tool that comes with npm 5.2+ and higher.
     - `npx some-package`
     - `npx create-react-app my-app`